-According to the 2002 national census, there are 3,257 Meskhetians or Meskhetian Turks in the Russian Federation, but this appears to vastly understate their true numbers.
+According to the 2010 national census, there are 4,825 Meskhetian Turks in the Russian Federation.
+However, official figures appear to vastly understate their true numbers.
 In the mid-1990s there were an estimated 72,000 Meskhetians living in the Russian Federation.
 Determination of their numbers today is difficult due to geographical dispersal and difficulties experienced by Meskhetians in formally registering residence and receiving identity documents.
-Most Meskhetians are ethnic Turks, whilst some are Turkified Georgians.
+Most Meskhetians are ethnic Turks – of whom, according to the 2010 census, there are an additional 105,058 – whilst some are Turkified Georgians.
 They are Sunni Muslims.

 Until 1944 Meskhetians lived in Meskheti and Javakheti along the Georgian-Turkish border.
 For many years they were classified as Turks.
-In 1944, Stalin deported the Meskhetians to Central Asia, with thousands dying en route in cattle-trucks.
+In 1944, Soviet leader Joseph Stalin deported the Meskhetians to Central Asia, with thousands dying en route in cattle- trucks.
 Rehabilitated in 1968, they were not allowed to return to Georgia despite several attempts in the 1970s.

 In June 1989 Meskhetians living in the Ferghana valley in Uzbekistan were attacked by Uzbeks and more than 100 were killed.
 Most Meskhetians fled to the Caucasus with more than 11,000 moving to the Krymski district in Krasnodar Krai.
 Georgia, through a combination of procrastination, local opposition and a lack of resources, has so far failed to provide mechanisms for a mass repatriation of the Meskhetians.
 Their original places of settlement in southern Georgia are not only amongst the country’s most economically depressed, but are also now largely populated by Georgia’s Armenian minority, which is strongly resistant to the return of the Meskhetians as representatives of the historical ‘Turkish’ enemy.